rodrickglober/IOT-SERVER/README.md

-# DEMO IoT Server
+# DEMO IOT Server

-Welcome to the DEMO IoT Server!
-This server simulates an Internet of Things (IoT) environment where temperature and humidity sensors send their measurements.
+Welcome to the DEMO IOT Server!
+This server simulates an Internet of Things (IOT) environment where temperature and humidity sensors send their measurements.
 The server uses RabbitMQ as a message broker to handle the incoming sensor data.

 ## Getting Started